KyleLJohnson/Take-Home-Engineering-Challenge/README.md

   <p>I would definitely look into making this scalable and efficient.
 There has to be a way this can run in Azure.
 Azure Databricks?.</p>
   <p>I only made it work with Jan 2018 data.
 What about other months?
 Create web apis to get the data.</p>
   <p>I was not able to make the data filterable by datatime.
 I would make that work.</p>
+  <p>I was going to add some visualization to it by plotting the fares in a chart by using Matplotlib</p>
   So better UI, scalable and fast data analysis.
 I think the answer to all my wants exist somewhere in Azure,

   This might also work as a Power App and a Databricks connector.
 I wish I had more time!